 Talent drilling the hole.

-Create a second burr-hole at + (plus) 3.0 mm mediolateral and + 0.5 mm anteroposterior for the thermocouple [1-TXT].
+Create a second burr-hole at + (plus) 3.0 mm mediolateral and + 0.5 mm anteroposterior, or extend the original hole to this coordinate, to accommodate the thermocouple during the LITT procedure.
+[1-TXT].

 Talent drilling the burr hole as specified coordinates.
-TXT: Drill a secondary burr-hole during LITT to reduce extracranial tumor growth risk
+TXT: This step can be skipped and a secondary burr-hole, or extension of the original, created during the following LITT surgery in order to reduce extracranial tumor growth risk.

 Next, remove the microcentrifuge tube containing CT2A (C-T-2-A) mouse glioma cells from the ice and gently flick the tube with a fingertip to resuspend the cells [1].
-Using a 5 or 10 microliter syringe, gently draw 2 microliters of the cell suspension [2].
+Using a 5 or 10 microliter syringe, gently draw approximately 2 microliters of the cell suspension [2].
 Express 0.5 microliters from the syringe to remove any air [3].
 Wipe the shaft of the needle with an alcohol swab to remove any residual fluid or cells [4].